 Winter has arrived.
 And with it the snow will fall.
 Talk to your aging

-parents about snow shoveling safety BEFORE the first snowfall hits.
+parents about snow shoveling safety BEFORE they head out.

 Shoveling snow is a very physical activity and is comparable to lifting

 In some cases, the arrival of vast amounts of snow quickly, can make shoveling even more dangerous.
 And late season snows can be more treacherous, because we forget.

 On average 12000 people a year are injured and 100 die as a result of shoveling snow.
 Add the back injuries, shoulder dislocation and heart attacks, and snow shoveling is one of the most dangerous activities senior citizens can attempt.

 Harvard University suggests that people over the age of 50 should take special precautions to avoid snow shoveling hazards.

 As with any

 exercise, urge them to should begin with a 5-10 minute warm-up.
 Have

 them try walking or marching in place to warm up their body.

 "Warming up" is not about body temperature, but is a way of using slow, gentle exercise to increase blood flow and flexibility to the muscles and joints that will be used.
 It will also allow mom or dad's heart rate to increase slowly and avoid the equivalent strain of going from standing still to a full out run.
 Have them add arm movements and stretches for back, chest and shoulder muscles to help warm up the upper body and avoid muscle tears or dislocation.
 Here are some sample